aacotroneo/laravel-saml2/README.md

 ## Installation - Composer

 You can install the package via composer:
-To install Saml2 via Composer run:

 ```
 composer require aacotroneo/laravel-saml2
 ```

-In Laravel 5.5 the service provider will automatically get registered.
+If you are using Laravel 5.5 and up, the service provider will automatically get registered.

-For versions of Laravel < 5.5, you have to add the service provider in `config/app.php` in the `providers` array and alias to `alias` array:
+For older versions of Laravel (<5.5), you have to add the service provider and alias to config/app.php:

 ```php
 'providers' => [